By M K Bhadrakumar

 "Instead, they were taken to a secret location and held in isolation and told that unless they signed a letter pardoning Davis, 'you will never see daylight.'"

-Veterans Today Exclusive: Raymond Davis Release, the Inside Story ...)
+(Veterans Today Exclusive: Raymond Davis Release, the Inside Story ...)

-the families of the victims killed in the Lahore shooting have left the country on a second plane.
+"Initial media reports surrounding the release of Raymond Davis suggest that the families of the victims killed in the Lahore shooting have left the country on a second plane.

 "Their neighbours say they haven’t seen the families in two days and that their homes are empty and locked.